grenaud/bedBamAndBeyond/README.md

 - libharu.

 Add the correct path in the makefile, type make.
 Just type:

 ./bedBamAndBeyond  in.bam  out.pdf

+you can also have a coverage plot:

+./bedBamAndBeyond  --cov in.bam  out.pdf

 or

 ./bedBamAndBeyond  in.bam  out.pdf